exploration/fmBrainstorm/README.md

     /Library/Java/Extensions/fmjbc.jar .
 This allows you to use FileMaker JDBC access in Java, and Processing, files.

 Okay!
 Your system is now ready to do some integratin'.
-[Here](samples/fm_processing.pde)'s a sample code snippet showing how access might work in Processing.
+You can find a sample of how you might do this in the `samples/` folder.
+Also check the `visualizations` folder to see a more involved example using the fmBrainstorm database.